lindesh/TravelPlannerAI/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+### Testing the API Key

+**Flask Version:**
 You can test the API key by visiting:
 ```
 http://127.0.0.1:5000/test
 ```

 This will show you a simple test page where you can click the "Test API Key" button to check if your API key is working.
-The page will show:
-1. If the API key is working (Success/Error)
-2. The response message from the API
-3. A preview of your API key (first 5 characters)

-Would you like me to restart the Flask application so you can test it?
+**Streamlit Version:**
+The Streamlit app includes API testing functionality in the sidebar.